Serving the public good.

 We have active adult and youth extension programs in the areas of dairy, beef, sheep, goats, horses, and poultry.
 In addition, we support an active 4-H program that engages and empowers youth who are interested in animal-related projects, biology and production systems.

-Coupled with our research programs, our extension and outreach efforts help Animal Science faculty and staff teach practical education beyond the classroom and are aimed at discovering and developing new techniques, skills and information to benefit animals, agriculture and human health in an ever-changing world.
+Coupled with our research programs, our extension and outreach efforts help Animal Science faculty and staff teach practical education beyond the classroom.
+The aim of extension and outreach is to discover and develop new techniques, skills and information to benefit animals, agriculture and human health in an ever-changing world.

 Cornell animal science youth extension and NYS 4-H provide programs for youth interested in pet animals, as well as the traditional dairy and livestock species.
 Animal Science staff are responsible for independent programs such as Junior DAIRY LEADERS and Dairy Discovery, as well as state-wide 4-H programs including Animal Crackers, species-specific Quiz Bowl and Skillathon competitions, and the Youth animal shows at the New York State Fair.